Kraego/STM32-Minigame/doc/heading_poc.md

 # Heading POC

-To check Heading:

-in Main of Project:
+To check Heading, I sloppy added this code in the main.

 ``` C
   // Compass Demo - TODO: remove